DeFiTON/DeFiTON/README.md

 # 🎓 Entrepreneur & Investor
+Entrepreneur.
+Student at University for Industry and Finance "Synergy".
+Development and product management of decentralized projects.
+Love open-source & Web3.

 Deeply rooted in the IT realm, I fuse my passion for exploration with tangible insights.
 As an investor, I strategically channel my capital into promising blockchain ventures, positioning them at the forefront of Web3 innovations.
 My open-source developer side thrives on crafting solutions that benefit the community.
 Each venture I undertake is a testament to my belief in seizing opportunities for growth and advancement.

 ## 📫 How to contact me?